What we are

 How NLS is run

-- Governed by a board of trustees which meets throughout year.
+- Governed by a board which meets throughout year.

 - Managed by a team of directors under the guidance of the National Librarian.